mbunge/mbunge.github.io/_posts/2016-01-21-remote-debugging-with-phpstorm-and-xdebug.markdown

 #### Smart debugging

-In PHPStorm active rmote listening for debug connections by clicking `Run > Start listening for PHP debug connections`
+In PHPStorm activate remote listening for debug connections by clicking `Run > Start listening for PHP debug connections`

 Or you could use these convenience snippets to enable debugging directly within your application or as shortcut in your browser: